Return to Index

 The Paradox of Fluoride and Bone Density

 Fluoride has been shown to increase the number of cells that build bone.
 From the 1950s through the 1980s, sodium fluoride was often suggested as a treatment for osteoporosis.
 However, in the 1980s, Mayo Clinic researchers discovered, during controlled trials involving postmenopausal women, that fluoride increased bone mineral density but also increased the incidence of fractures, especially in the lower extremities.
-Research since then has been conflicting, so fluoride therapy for osteoporosis is still controversial.
+Research since then has been conflicting, so fluoride therapy for osteoporosis is controversial.

 A Look at the Research